Overcoming the Challenges of Zoo Photography

 Have Someone in Dark Clothing Block Reflections

-A simple trick for blocking bright colors and lights reflecting in the glass is to place a person in dark clothing between the source of the reflection and the camera.
+A simple trick for blocking bright colors and lights reflecting in the glass is to position a person in dark clothing between the source of the reflection and the camera.

 Shooting through the fence